-We are lucky to have so many people who use their lived experience to help us to improve services.
+We are lucky to have so many people who use their lived experience to help us improve services.
 This includes service users, carers, volunteers and paid members of staff.

-Some people give lots of their time, some just a little every month or as a one-off.
+Some people give lots of their time, some give just a little every month or as a one-off.
 Each and every one helps us to understand how it feels to receive care within our services.
 This helps us to see what makes the biggest difference to people’s lives.

 There are lots of ways you can use your lived experience as a service user or carer.
-It’s about working in together to improve services, improve our culture and improve people’s lives.
+It’s about working together to improve services, improve our culture and improve people’s lives.

 A peer support worker is someone who has lived experience, and who uses that lived experience to help and support other people who are experiencing distress.